beneath-hq/beneath/docs/quick-starts/create-pipeline.md

 The Pipelines tab has two code templates:

 - **Generate records for this stream**.
 Follow this guide to consume an external data source and write the data to Beneath.
-If you change the `stream_path` and `schema` with your own, then the pipeline will produce an entirely new stream.
+You can also adapt the `stream_path` and `schema` params to make the pipeline produce an entirely new stream.
 - **Derive a new stream**.
-Follow this guide to apply processing logic to the stream.
+Follow this guide to apply processing logic, such as filtering or enrichment, to the stream.

 ## Run and deploy your pipeline